OneGov/onegov-cloud/src/onegov.election_day/docs/open_data_en.md

 `entity_name`|The name of the municipality.
 `entity_district`|The district of the municipality.
 `entity_counted`|`True` if the result was counted.
-`entity_elegible_voters`|The number of people eligible to vote for this municipality.
+`entity_eligible_voters`|The number of people eligible to vote for this municipality.
 `entity_received_ballots`|The number of received ballots for this municipality.
 `entity_blank_ballots`|The number of blank ballots for this municipality.
 `entity_invalid_ballots`|The number of invalid ballots for this municipality.